Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Better Meshes plus Optimization](http://www.nexusmods.com/morrowind/mods/38170/?)
 * [Dwemer Mesh Improvement](http://www.nexusmods.com/morrowind/mods/43101/?)
 * [Mesh Improvements Optimized](http://download.fliggerty.com/download-56-1088)
 * [RR Mod Series - Better Meshes](http://www.nexusmods.com/morrowind/mods/43266/?) - Get the RR - Better Meshes V1.2 file, `Fix for misc_com_metal_plate_05`, `Fix for artifact_bittercup_01` and `Fix for misc_dwrv_artifact60`.
-Before installing, disable `meshes/m/misc_com_pillow_01` from the main mod.
+Before installing, disable `meshes/m/misc_com_pillow_01` from the main mod. (pillow.nif?
+This is overwritten in MO2 by Better Meshes plus Optiomization)
 * [MOAR Mesh Replacers](http://www.nexusmods.com/morrowind/mods/44057/?)

 For the `ATL BC Mushrooms`, make sure to choose just `00 Core - Smoothed Meshes`.

-For the Velothi and Imperial mods, you'll need to go into the `Extras` folder, then into the `GITD` folder and copy the meshes folder next to the mods main `Meshes` folder, if you are using the mod Glow in the Dahrk.
+For the Velothi and Imperial mods, you'll need to go into the `Extras` folder, then into the `GITD Patch` folder and copy the meshes folder next to the mods main `Meshes` folder, if you are using the mod Glow in the Dahrk. ****TODO This can be done in MO2 drilling down to the three files and deleting the orginals

 ## Nature Texture & Mesh Replacers

 This is by far going to be the most complicated part of the guide so hold on to your butts.

-* [Morrowind Visual Pack](http://mw.modhistory.com/download-56-6990) ([Alternate Download](https://www.nexusmods.com/morrowind/mods/44311)) - This is our base mod.
+* [Morrowind Visual Pack](https://www.nexusmods.com/morrowind/mods/44311)  - This is our base mod.
 It replaces a lot of stuff that still isn't touched by modern mods, mostly because they're not really used often enough to think about replacing.
 Most of the textures will be overwritten.

 ### Bitter Coast Region